kajigor/fp-2024-cub-fall/README.md

 ## Libraries

 I have 2 libraries: Array and Gloss.
 Array is used to represent the board of the game.
 For Gloss, I was searching the internet for some references on how people create games in Haskell, and for me, Gloss was really helpful.
 It has helpful data types (`Picture`, `Color`, `Display`) and interfaces (I used `play` and `display` for finding bugs).
+Overall Gloss made the process much easier and understandable.

+Also I used tasty for the tests.

 ## Architecture